solaeus/dust/README.md

 ## Overview

+The goal of this project is, simply put, to deliver power and safety in a language that is easy to learn.
+Source code is compiled to compact bytecode that runs in a portable and fast virtual machine.
+Built on the latest research, lessons learned from other languages and a great deal of experimentation, Dust offers a unique combination of features.

 ### Ease-of-use

-Dust's type system is based on Rust's, but *there are no lifetimes or borrow checker in Dust.*
-Heap-allocated values are passed by reference and garbage-collected.
-Statically-sized values can be passed by value or by reference.

-Unlike dynamically typed languages that ignore many details of your program until runtime, Dust's statically typed compiler can see every mechanical error in your code and provide helpful error messages.
+Dust delivers the power of Rust's type system in a language with **no lifetimes and no borrow checker**.
+Your mental energy should be spent on the problem you're solving, not struggling to understand language mechanics.

 ### Correctness

-Dust has a static, nominal type system, including:
+Dust has a static, nominal type system.

-- Null safety (i.e. null does not exist)
-- Abstract data types with ad-hoc polymorphism
-- Generic associated types
-- Zero-sized types
-- Dynamically-sized types
-- Hindley-Milner inference
-- Projected types

 No gradual typing.
 No duck typing.
+If a program compiles, it behaves as expected in every code path.
 Dust uses a from-scratch reimplementation of the Rust type system that was largely influenced by parts of the `rustc` code, but built specifically for Dust.

 ### Performance

-Thanks to a novel compiler architecture based on cache-friendly data structures, Dust can offer robust type solving at previously-unseen speeds.
-TODO

-While Dust is a great interpreted language, when it comes to ease of distribution and raw performance, there is no competing with an ahead-of-time compiler that produces a native executable file for the target platform.
-Dust includes a native compiler based on [cranelift][^1] for exactly that reason.
-TODO

-## Inspiration

-[*Crafting Interpreters*][^2] by Bob Nystrom is a great resource for getting started with parsers and bytecode compilers.
-The information on Pratt parsering is especially useful.

-[*The Implementation of Lua 5.0*][^3] by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes is a great resource for understanding register-based virtual machines and their instructions.
-This paper is recommended by Bob Nystrom in *Crafting Interpreters*.

-[*A No-Frills Introduction to Lua 5.1 VM Instructions*][^4] by Kein-Hong Man has detailed information on the design of Lua's function prototypes and instruction format.
-Dust's compiler output is directly based on these.
-Many of Dust's bytecode instructions mirror Lua's.

-["A Performance Survey on Stack-based and Register-based Virtual Machines"][^5] by Ruijie Fang and Siqi Liu is a study with notable results that also functions as a primer on getting stack-based and register-based virtual machines up and running.
-The included code examples show how to implement both types of VMs in C. Some of the benchmarks described in the paper inspired benchmarks used in this project.
+The Dust compiler is built on cache-friendly data structures at every level.
+The entire compiler as well as individual components like the lexer and parser are benchmarked for performance to inform development decisions.

+As a bytecode-compiled language, Dust uses a custom instruction format for its register-based virtual machine.
+Register-based VMs are an emerging technology.
+While there are examples in production languages like Lua, Dust may be the first to use static data types.

 ## Contributing